SciMed/style-guide/README.md

-# ❀ A Highly Fashionable Style Guide
+# :high_heel: A Highly Fashionable Style Guide

 This guide provides a set of best practices and style prescriptions for application development based on SciMed Solutions' years